Teach Your Children Prepping and Survival Skills (In a Way They’ll Love It!)

 It’s human nature that people don’t typically do well with the unknown, and kids are especially bad at this when they see adults worried about what’s going on.
 If you don’t explain to them what’s going on and what to expect, they’ll fill in the details with their imagination and that can quickly spin out of control.

 For some of you, what I’m going to talk about should make a lot of sense.
 If you’ve ever moved across the country with kids or taken them to their first day of school, you probably found it very helpful to explain to them what’s going to happen and what to expect.
-Some of this help comes from answering questions but children sometimes don’t have the experience to even know what to ask.
+Some of this help comes from answering questions but children, sometimes they don’t have the experience to even know what to ask.

 Prepping with children is all about – well – preparation.